ethereum-optimism/optimism/README.md

 Branches marked `regenesis/X.X.X` are **release candidate branches**.
 Changes that are not backwards compatible and all changes to contracts within `packages/contracts/contracts/optimistic-ethereum` MUST be directed towards a release candidate branch.
 Release candidates are merged into `develop` and then into `master` once they've been fully deployed.
-We may sometimes have more than one active `regenesis-X.X.X` branch if we're in the middle of a deployment.
+We may sometimes have more than one active `regenesis/X.X.X` branch if we're in the middle of a deployment.
 See table in the **Active Branches** section above to find the right branch to target.

 ## Additional Reference Material